 While many independent appliance repair businesses are one-person operations, a business can grow to the point where it’s necessary to hire employees.
 Glassdoor reports that appliance repair technicians make an average salary of $32,606.

-Labor is often the largest cost for an appliance repair business, right after the purchases of parts.
+Labor is often the largest cost for an appliance repair business, right after the purchase of parts.
 Before hiring employees, make sure to calculate not only the salary cost but also payroll expenses such as payroll taxes, workers comp insurance, health insurance contributions, and unemployment insurance.

 Related: Hiring your first employee